Existence and density of typical Hodge loci: Introduction

 \subsubsection{Classical Noether-Lefschetz loci}

 We now explain how to apply our results to reprove classical theorems on the density of Noether-Lefschetz loci.
-We consider in particular the classical result of Ciliberto-Harris-Miranda \cite{zbMATH04097545} on the density of the Noether-Lefschetz locus of degree $d$ hypersurfaces in $\mathbb{P}^{3}$ as soon as $d \geq 5$.
+In particular, we will show how our results generalize the classical results of Ciliberto-Harris-Miranda \cite{zbMATH04097545} and Green \cite[Prop.
+17.20]{voi} by proving the analytic density of the components of maximal codimension of the Noether-Lefschetz locus of degree $d$ hypersurfaces in $\mathbb{P}^{3}$ as soon as $d \geq 5$.
 (The case $d = 4$ requires extra analysis, which we omit.)

 In this case one considers the variation $\mathbb{V} = (R^{2} f_{*} \underline{\mathbb{Z}})_{\textrm{prim}}$ on primitive cohomology associated to the universal family $f$ of such hypersurfaces, and the polarization $Q : \mathbb{V} \otimes \mathbb{V} \to \underline{\mathbb{Z}}$ induced by cup-product.
 Fix some $s \in S^\an$.
 The result of Beauville \cite{zbMATH03973031} guarantees that the algebraic monodromy group $\mon$ of $\mathbb{V}$ is the full orthogonal group $\textrm{Aut}(\mathbb{V}_{s}, Q_{s})$ stabilizing the polarizing form.
 As $Q_{s}$ is a Hodge class in $(\mathbb{V}_{s} \otimes \mathbb{V}_{s})^{\vee}$ and the algebraic monodromy group lies inside the generic Mumford-Tate group, this means that the generic Hodge datum for $\mathbb{V}$ takes the form $(\G, D)$, with $\G = \textrm{GAut}(\mathbb{V}_{s}, Q_{s})$ and with $D$ the space of all polarized Hodge structures with the same Hodge numbers $(h^{2,0}, h^{1,1}, h^{0,2})$ as $\mathbb{V}$.
 Given any subdatum $(\M, D_{M}) \subset (\G, D)$ corresponding to a single fixed Hodge vector, one computes that $\dim D - \dim D_{M} = h^{2,0}$.
 On the other hand it is classical that $h^{2,0} = {d-1 \choose 3}$, hence one has for $d \geq 5$ that